nissbran/identity-server-workshop/exercises/03-BackendApiAccess-HybridFlow/README.md

     });
 ```

-The big difference here is that we configured `options.ResponseType = "code id_token";`, which means that our application wants both an Authorization Code and an id_token back when the user sign in and accept consent.
+The big difference here is that we configured `options.ResponseType = "code id_token";`, which means that our application wants both an Authorization Code and an id_token back when the user sign in.
 We also added the client secret and the scope `adminapi`.

-We also added `options.GetClaimsFromUserInfoEndpoint = true;`, which is needed if we want to get the identity information for the User.
+We also added `options.GetClaimsFromUserInfoEndpoint = true;`.
+This is needed if we want to get the identity information for the User.
 When using Hybrid flow, identity server is not adding any user claims to the id_token.
 Instead we fetch them using the access token from the UserInfo endpoint.
-The access token is requested by the OpenId Handler from our identity server using the authorization code, which it saves in the Auth Cookie (`options.SaveTokens = true;`).
+The access token is requested by the OpenId Handler from our identity server using the authorization code, which it then saves in the Auth Cookie (`options.SaveTokens = true;`).

 ### Step 2

 Now we need to use our access token in our call to the admin backend.
 In our Admin web project there is an `AdminHttpService` that handles all calls to the backend.
-It is prepared with an `IHttpContextAccessor` service, so that we can access our token from our HttpContext.
+It is prepared with an `IHttpContextAccessor` service, so that we can access our token from the HttpContext.
 Modify the `PostAsync` method:

 ```C#
 var accessToken = await _httpContextAccessor.HttpContext.GetTokenAsync("access_token");